nurdanoktan/Covid-SQL-Project/README.md

 ## Data Visualization

 To visualize the data obtained from these queries, you can access the `PercentPopulationVaccinated` view, which includes information about continents, locations, dates, populations, new vaccinations, and rolling people vaccinated.

-## Disclaimer

-These SQL queries are meant for analysis purposes and may require adjustments to suit your specific database setup and data source.